-Cats cannot create their own taurine from other amino acid building blocks so it is essential to ensure the diet your cat is eating provides sufficient amounts of taurine.
+Cats cannot create their own taurine from other amino acid building blocks.
+Therefore, it is essential to ensure the diet the cat is eating provides sufficient amounts of taurine.
 Cats are unable to synthesize their own taurine because of their minimal activity of the enzymes Cysteine Dioxygenase and Cysteine Sulfinic Acid Decarboxylase.
 Cats must receive taurine requirements from the muscle tissues of their prey.

 The average cat needs about 1000mg of taurine for every 2.2 pounds of food, or roughly 100mg per day.
-A species appropriate, Prey Model Raw, diet is abundant in taurine.
-It is important to note, heat destroys more than half (about 65%) of the taurine content and vegetables contain almost no measurable amounts of taurine.
+A species appropriate, Prey Model Raw (PMR), diet is abundant in taurine.
+It is important to note that heat destroys more than half (about 65%) of the taurine content and vegetables contain almost no measurable amounts of taurine.

 Feeding whole prey is optimal for raw fed cats.
 Small whole prey is high in taurine, fully balanced, and the appropriate size for a cat.
 Second to feeding whole prey, Franken Prey feeding is a way to provide whole cuts in a variety of proteins.
 These two feeding methods provides adequate amounts of taurine.

 Grinding meat decreases the taurine content by increasing the surface area of the meat and exposes the amino acid to the air.
 This results in oxidation of taurine which decreases the overall available taurine.